orangekame3/mk/README.md

 - **Filtering**: Quickly search for commands by typing part of the command name. check `?` for help.
 - **Remote Makefile**: Load a Makefile from a remote URL and execute commands.
 - **Any Local Makefile**: Load a Makefile from any directory and execute commands.
-- **Taskfile Support**: Load a Taskfile from a remote URL and execute tasks.
+- **Taskfile Support**: Load a Taskfile from a remote URL or local path and execute tasks.

 ## Installation